OUR CULTURE OF SAFETY

 This is the question we asked ourselves when designing and equipping The Plastic Surgery Center, when interviewing and hiring our staff, when developing our policies and procedures.
 And that we continue to ask ourselves with every decision we make.

 Surgery Center Staff

 The staff of The Plastic Surgery Center consists of a Clinical Director (Registered Nurse), a preoperative and postoperative care specialist (Nurse Practitioner), circulating nurses (RNs who participate in the preoperative, intraoperative and postoperative care of surgical patients), certified surgical technicians (CSTs), a certified sterile processing technician (CSPT) and overnight observation nurses (RNs).
-Each of our staff members was hand-picked by Dr. Law.
+Each of our staff members was hand-picked by Dr. Michael Law.

 An advantage of holding surgical privileges and working at several surgery centers in the Triangle area over a twelve-year period is the opportunity to work with a large number of surgical professionals, some of whom we have hired as TPSC staff members.
 Our primary Certified Surgical Technician, for example, worked with Dr. Law on a weekly basis for over four years at North Carolina Specialty Hospital.

 All staff members participate in regular training sessions and drills on all aspects of surgery center operations including emergency protocols.
 All staff maintain Basic Life Support (BLS) certification and all nursing staff maintain Advanced Cardiac Life Support (ACLS) certification.
 Every staff member must meet and document the Continuing Education requirements for their particular degree or certification.
 And all participate in the continual evaluation and updating of our patient care Policies and Procedures.